prototypefund/reproducible-website/_docs/jvm.md

 outputs.1.checksums.sha512=<sha512>
 ...
 ```

+For multi-module builds, each produced artifact will have its
+own buildinfo file with `build-root` property defined, to know the root from which the
+rebuild must happen.

 Notice that `${artifactId}-${version}-sources.jar` files published in Maven repositories are not buildable sources, but [sources for IDEs](https://central.sonatype.org/pages/requirements.html#supply-javadoc-and-sources).
 Source tarballs, intended for building, are not always published in repositories but only sometimes, with 2 classical naming conventions: